 The number of complaints about noise nuisance from building projects is increasing and having a greater impact.
 Anyone who makes a lot of noise can be sure to receive objections from local residents, which can bring your project to a standstill.

-The Heras Noise Control Barrier 2.0 is a flexible, user-friendly, affordable solution for reducing noise nuisance from construction works.
+The Heras Noise Control Barrier 2.0 is a flexible, user-friendly, affordable acoustic fencing solution for reducing noise nuisance from construction works.

 Reduce noise nuisance from machines, tools, other equipment and demolition works.
 And focus on running your construction project.

-Reduce noise nuisance by up to 32,8 dB.
+Reduce noise pollution by up to 32,8 dB.

 The new single-layer material does not absorb any water and retains hardly any dirt.

 A flexible canvas in a handy size: 1.2 x 2.0 metres.
 Simple assembly by just one employee.